 Large volumes of geophysical data have been acquired by universities, industry and federal and state government agencies since the 1950s.
-Making the raw and high-resolution versions of this cross-NCRIS network data accessible and FAIR and integrated with existing government datasets is the challenge of the 2030 Geophysics Collections project.
+Making the raw and high-resolution versions of this cross-NCRIS network data FAIR and integrated with existing government datasets is the challenge of the 2030 Geophysics Collections project.

-The project involves 9 elements.
+The project involves 9 elements:

 Who Will Benefit

 Researchers and research organisations, peak bodies, Infrastructure providers, commercial eInfrastructure providers, governments (state and federal), geophysicists, environmental researchers and data analysts will benefit from the project’s core features:

 - new multi-geophysical research techniques to provide new insights into geophysical properties from the surface of the Earth to the core